Armedine/portfolio/lua_examples/wc3_mods/demon_gate/README.md

 Players would roll randomized units as they complete unique waves of combatants and bosses, "building" their army to take advantage of specific traits or strategies.

-Atomspherically, the map used a custom model for every unit, courtesy of https://hiveworkshop.com/, to match a Warhammer Fantasy vibe.
+Atmospherically, the map used a custom model for every unit, courtesy of https://hiveworkshop.com/, to match a Warhammer Fantasy vibe.